 We can also install a remotely read meter for a fee.
 We read these meters without setting foot on your property.

 If you prefer, you can install anif your meter is behind a locked gate or door.
 This will allow us to read the meter in future and keep your property secure.

 If we've asked you to read a meter, you'll need to tell us:

 The black numbers on all meters are the kilolitres and the red numbers or dials are the litres.
 We only need the black numbers to calculate water use.

 The location of the meter serial number varies between meter brands.
 This is where you will find the serial number on the meters we're installing now.

-If this is not possible, we may base it on the use of similar properties in your council area.
+If you're unable to read the meter when we ask, we'll estimate your water use based on your past use patterns.
+If this isn't possible, we may base it on the use of similar properties in your council area.